House reprimands Illinois congressman over succession plan, angering Democrats

 WASHINGTON (AP) — The House voted Tuesday to reprimand Illinois Rep. Chuy Garcia over an eyebrow-raising succession plan for his congressional seat, a move that divided Democrats who were furious with a member of their own caucus for triggering the vote.

-The House voted 238-186 for the measure, with ten members not voting and four voting present.
+The House voted 236-186 for the measure, with 10 members not voting and four voting present.
 More than two dozen House Democrats voted for the resolution, along with all Republicans.

 Garcia announced he was not seeking reelection earlier this month just before the deadline to file paperwork for the seat.
 By then, his chief of staff was the only candidate who had submitted the needed paperwork.